-If you’re heading into South Wales you should spend a couple of days exploring the attractions of Cardiff before heading out.
+If you’re visiting South Wales, you should spend a couple of days exploring the attractions of Cardiff before heading out.

 Need a Car?